PytenLabs/dj-container/README.md

 # Container config for Django Development

-This repo maintains versions for different container managers available.
+This repo maintains versions for different available container managers.